Houston Lens Implants - Permanent Corrective Lenses

 ICL technology has a long history in eye surgery – approximately 20 years.
 It is so advanced that our military uses it for active duty soldiers exposed to the toughest conditions you might imagine.

 Additionally, the Implantable contact lens it has been shown to provide superior night vision results compared to lasers.

-Dr. Mattioli first worked with lens Implants for vision correction during his fellowship training 14 years ago in Argentina.
-It has been approved in the US since 2005.
+Dr. Mattioli first worked with lens Implants for vision correction during his fellowship training many years ago in Argentina.
+Since 2005, it has been officially approved for practice in the US.

 ICL is a trademark acronym for Implantable Collamer Lens.

 ICL’s are advanced technology lenses that can correct low and high nearsightedness and astigmatism.
 This device is similar to a contact lens but it is placed inside the eye, not on the eye, so it provides constant vision correction.

 ICL was approved by the FDA in 2005, and worldwide prior to that.
 Unlike laser vision correction, ICLs are reversible, can correct low to very high nearsightedness (myopia), and do not affect the corneal surface.